pheno-agency/qwik-slider/README.md

 ## Looping

 By default, your slider content will loop back to the start when it reaches the end.
 It's like an endless cycle, so your users won't miss a thing.

+## Contributing

+We welcome contributions from the developer community to help improve and enhance this package.

 ---